 The following is literally a brain building exercise.
 For an adult, the tools may be familiar and not especially challenging.
 However, for the young and those never exposed to this environment, it can be mentally exhausting for the first few sessions.
 Make this fun before trying to solve calculus or world problems.

-Common Sense is NOT the sense common to everyone;
+Professional Acumen is NOT the sense common to everyone;

-Common Sense IS the sense needed that is commonly shared in a group to be able to earn Respect.
+Professional Acumen IS the sense needed that is commonly shared in a group to be able to earn Respect.

-A primary goal is proposed, and the group/class as a whole is to find the best path, in detail, of how to achieve the goal AND to orchestrate sustainable support for that goal.
+A primary goal is proposed, and the group/class as a whole is to find the best path, in detail, of how to achieve the goal, AND to orchestrate sustainable support for that goal.

 The goal can be a math problem, a story, buying a house, science project, business plan, safety exercise, process improvement, home improvement, medical procedure, medical diagnosis…